raphaelsty/cherche/docs/retrieve/retrieve.md

 # Retrieve

-Retrievers are models that can filter all documents from a query very quickly.
-They speed up the neural search pipeline by filtering out the majority of documents that are not relevant.
-Rankers that are slower will then be able to pull up the most relevant documents based on semantic similarity.
-The retrievers `retrieve.Elastic` and `retrieve.encoder` are the only retrievers in Search that are compatible with large corpora.
+Retrievers speed up the neural search pipeline by filtering out the majority of documents that are not relevant.
+Rankers (slower) will then be able to pull up the most relevant documents based on semantic similarity.
+The retrievers `retrieve.Elastic` and `retrieve.encoder` are the only retrievers in Cherche that are compatible with large corpora.
 The other retrievers are adapted to small or medium size corpora.

 ## Retrievers

-Here is the list of available retrievers:
+Here is the list of available retrievers using Cherche:

 - `retrieve.TfIdf`
 - `retrieve.BM25L`